 Which animals are most at risk of heatstroke?

 The RSPCA reports that animals such as squishy and flat-faced dogs and cats, such as pugs, Pekinese and bulldogs, and Persian and Himalayan cats, are at a higher risk of heatstroke.
 Smaller animals such as mice, rats, guinea pigs, rabbit, ferrets and birds are usually kept in cages and can’t get away from the heat on their own.
-In hot weather keep these animals hutches and cages in shady, well-ventilated areas with lots of fresh drinking water.
+In hot weather keep their hutches and cages in shady, well-ventilated areas with lots of fresh drinking water.

 How to spot heatstroke